strongqa/docs.howitzer-framework.io/README.md

 For more information about path patterns please refers to https://github.com/sporkmonger/addressable

-__Note:__ By default, all pages have an application host specified in Howitzer::Web::page class as Howitzer.app_host.site If your web application under test consists of different application hosts, then you can specify custom application host for specific page classes.
+__Note:__ By default, all pages have an application host specified in Howitzer::Web::Page class as Howitzer.app_host.site If your web application under test consists of different application hosts, then you can specify custom application host for specific page classes.
 Here's how:

 ```ruby